-The result expent and from Cohonse 9 and procedularly the periodics of Cohonse 9 bay on better that from the of Herbergery Periodes, 0 to 9 Crows Copyright.
-We added the distribution in thingse Cower Copyright, and may had to present that of add proceedings.
-Such accounts (Colors H100° 2007 CD).
+The mode region is order to accompany to be a present bound are consistent of Consorming to the processor of the Consorming to the Consorm

+Scale: NTS | Date: Sept 2022

+Map X Green Grid

-- 6.43 The Green Grid is Southampton's network of green and blue infrastructure and operates as an integrated environmental resource within and extending beyond the city.
-It will be identified on the policies map and comprises: - i.
-Sites designated due to their nature conservation value; - ii.
-Other areas of habitat such as wildflower meadows; - iii.
-Open spaces and playing fields; - iv.
-Woodland; - v.
-Street trees and other trees; - vi.
-Continuous stretches of garden; - vii.
-Vegetation along transport corridors; - viii.
-Green walls and roofs; and - ix.
-Pond, streams and rivers ('blue infrastructure') - 6.44 The Green Grid includes large individual greenspaces such as the Common and Central Parks which are accessible to the public and provide important areas for recreation.
-However, it also identifies green corridors.
+The Green Grid is Southampton's network of green and blue infrastructure and operates as an integrated environmental resource within and extending beyond the city.
+It comprises:

+- i.
+Sites designated due to their nature conservation value;

+- ii.
+Other areas of habitat such as wildflower meadows;

+- iii.
+Open spaces and playing fields;

+- iv.
+Woodland;

+- v.
+Street trees and other trees;

+- vi.
+Continuous stretches of garden;

+- vii.
+Vegetation along transport corridors;

+- viii.
+Green walls and roofs; and

+- ix.
+Pond, streams and rivers

+The Green Grid includes large individual greenspaces such as the Common and Central Parks which are accessible to the public and provide important areas for recreation.
+However it also identifies green corridors.
 These are the green and blue (water course) habitat links between open spaces including the Greenways which follow river streams, trees and stretches of private gardens.
 Together they create the interconnections between open spaces both within the city and the surrounding countryside and waterfront, and also links to local neighbourhoods.
-They are attractive movement corridors for people and wildlife, ensuring the Green Grid operates as a whole. - 6.45 The Green Grid identifies existing green spaces and corridors and key strategic links where green space is lacking.
-Policy EN3 above seeks to safeguard the existing green spaces and connections and require development to make improvements to the Green Grid in order to provide a network of wildlife corridors and stepping stones between areas of green space within the city and linking to the surrounding countryside.
-The benefits of this approach will extend beyond wildlife and lead to a greener environment in the city and wider health and social benefits. - 6.46 The protection and enhancement of open space applies to the whole green grid, which operates as an integrated environmental resource: - The green grid: this is an interconnected network which includes all open spaces and green links between open spaces, both within and beyond the city; it includes - Green corridors: these are the green and blue (water course) habitat links between open spaces.
+They are attractive movement corridors for people and wildlife, ensuring the Green Grid operates as a whole.

+The Green Grid identifies existing green spaces and corridors and key strategic links where green space is lacking.
+Policy X above seeks to safeguard the existing green spaces and connections and require development to make improvements to the Green Grid in order to provide a network of wildlife corridors and stepping stones between areas of green space within the city and linking to the surrounding countryside.
+The benefits of this approach will extend beyond wildlife and lead to a greener environment in the city and wider health and social benefits.

+The protection and enhancement of open space applies to the whole green grid, which operates as an integrated environmental resource:

+- The green grid: this is an interconnected network which includes all open spaces and green links between open spaces, both within and beyond the city; it includes - Green corridors: these are the green and blue (water course) habitat links between open spaces.
 They create the interconnections between open spaces both within the city and the surrounding countryside and waterfront, and also links to local neighbourhoods.
-They are attractive movement corridors for people and wildlife, ensuring the green grid operates as a whole. - Greenways: these are a specific type of green corridor, which follow stream valleys. - 6.47 The Council will support enhancements to the Green Grid within the City and ensure it links into the wider green grid in the surrounding areas outside the City and will link into the Nature Recovery Strategy when this is produced.
-It will bring multi-functional benefits to the City, support the wider PfSH Green Infrastructure Strategy, and help to mitigate the effects
+They are attractive movement corridors for people and wildlife, ensuring the green grid operates as a whole. - Greenways: these are a specific type of green corridor, which follow stream valleys.

+The Council will support enhancements to the Green Grid within the City and ensure it links into the wider green grid in the surrounding areas outside the City and will link into the Nature Recovery Strategy when this is produced.
+It will bring multi-functional benefits to the City, support the wider PfSH Green Infrastructure Strategy, and help to mitigate the effects of recreational disturbance on the internationally protected ecological sites in the New Forest and along the Solent.

-- of recreational disturbance on the internationally protected ecological sites in the New Forest and along the Solent. - 6.48 There will be a focus on enhancements to green corridors, including the Bassett Wood, Broadlands Valley, Lords Wood, Lordsdale, Monks Brook, Rollesbrook, Shoreburs and Westwood Greenways.
+There will be a focus on enhancements to green corridors, including the Bassett Wood, Broadlands Valley, Lords Wood, Lordsdale, Monks Brook, Rollesbrook, Shoreburs and Westwood Greenways.
 With enhancements, these generally have capacity for significantly greater usage as the City's population increases, thereby reducing recreational pressures on the New Forest and Solent.
 The specific locations identified for improvements are not exhaustive and other improvements will be supported.

-Key Option 1 - Green Grid
+Option 1 - Green Grid